NCLAT reserves order on ArcelorMittal takeover of Essar Steel

 According to him, Rs 42,000 crore coming should not be touched and the profit made by Essar Steel should be left with the company only.

+"Working capital is revenue generated from going concern.
+It can not be added," said Sibal adding, "ArcelorMittal cannot touch it.
+It's not their money."

-According to him, the argument that it's an accounting thing cannot stand here.
+According to him, their argument that it's an accounting thing, cannot stand here.

 "ArcelorMittal bid should be Rs 42,000 crore plus Rs 4,000 crore, which is Rs 46,000 crore," he added.

-Essar Steel has reported an Ebitda (earnings before interest, tax, depreciation and amortization) of around Rs 4,000 crore during the over 600 days of insolvency period.
+Essar Steel has reported an Ebitda of around Rs 4,000 crore during the over 600 days of insolvency period.

 "ArcelorMittal is now giving us Rs 43,000 crore, which means it is taking away Rs 3,000 crore," Sibal said.